K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 ## 4.1.
 Create Stemcell Using the OS Image in Remote Server

-Describe the procedure for generating stemcells using remote server's OS images.
+Describe the procedure for generating stemcells using remote server OS images.

 1. Execute Build